General Health Concepts

 My article A List of Helpful and Unhelpful Foods is a good place to see what categories certain foods and substances fall in.
 Context is always important when considering foods.
 For instance, milk is a very healthful food but some people may have bacterial infections in their guts which feed on milk, and can cause problems.
 Also, others may think a food is harmless because they want it to be harmless, but not because it is chemically harmless.
 This often comes with a desire to consume grains and bread, but may also extend to supplements and ingredients, which are more often harmful than not.
 As one person I came into contact with who asked for guidance on a supplement said they were immune to the effects of silica.
 How they could know such a thing is superhuman, really, and some power I have been searching for but never found.
 Chemistry is constant, governed by the laws of physics and does not change just because of your DNA.
 Wishful thinking is not the same as reality, and if your quest is to understand your health, biases and desires must be sublimated to truth.
 Usually that is not truth I present, but self-honesty discovered by questioning yourself.
 The upside is that a great many foods commonly regarded as unhealthy, like sugar, are actually healthy and this way of eating supports constant satiety and many foods regarded as indulgent, like ice cream.

 UNDERSTANDING YOUR OWN HEALTH

 Lastly, How to Perform Self Therapy discusses helpful techniques to correlate your own metabolism with what you put into your body (or don't).
 The metabolism is actually quite obvious, though it sometimes doesn't seem so, and easily described by body temperature, pulse, and mood.
-And of course, nothing beats the exhaustive health information in my book, covering everything from how to regrow lost hair to curing hypothyroidism, cancer, insomnia, and many others.
-To learn more click here — Fuck Portion Control.
+And of course you can read about curing everything from hair loss to hypothyroidism, cancer, insomnia, erectile disfunction, and many others in my book Fuck Portion Control.